Nachman of Breslov: Controversy

 In 1816, Joseph Perl wrote a denunciation of Hasidic mysticism and beliefs, in which he criticized many of the writings of Nachman, who had died six years earlier.
 Austrian imperial censors blocked publication of Perl's treatise, fearing that it would foment unrest among the empire's Jewish subjects.

 During his lifetime Nachman also encountered opposition within the Hasidic movement itself from people who questioned his new approach.
-Eventually nearly the entire Jewish population of Zlatipola opposed Nachman, leading him to relocate to Breslov in 1802.
+Eventually nearly the entire Jewish population of Zlatopil opposed Nachman, leading him to relocate to Breslov in 1802.

-Messianic controversy

 Nachman believed at one time that he was the Messiah, and should be recognized as such.

 Published works

-Reb Nachman's Torah lessons and stories were published and disseminated mainly after his death by his disciple, Reb Noson:
+Reb Nachman's Torah lessons and stories were published and disseminated mainly after his death by his disciple, Reb Nathan of Breslov: